Proxybat/Proxybat/README.md

 - 👋 Hi, I’m @Proxybat
 - 👀 I’m interested in... video games, art, music, & coding.
 - 🌱 I’m currently learning...
-Python & Git.
+GDscript, Python, & Git.
 - 💞️ I’m looking to collaborate... on nothing at the moment.
 - 📫 How to reach me... nothing so far!

+## Hi
+Hi I'm new to code, I made a github for 2 reasons.

+1. To make troubleshooting with others easier.
+2. Possibly help others with their repos.
+3. Share code/projects to others.
+4. Hopefully get help from others.

 <img width="495" alt="I'm on the web." src="https://github.com/Proxybat/Proxybat/assets/93020192/a1e848a0-0cbb-4c92-a482-cab7f23d6637">